three18ti/chef-cookbook-hostname/README.md

 You do not need to set node["set_fqdn"].

-If you intend to use this recipe, it is suggested you use the original: https://github.com/3ofcoins/chef-cookbook-hostname
+If you intend to use this recipe, it is suggested you use the original: https://github.com/3ofcoins/chef-cookbook-hostname As this recipe is no longer compatible with set_hostname